dhruvkar/launchrock-notifications/README.md

+#Launchrock Signup Notifications over SMS

-Sends an SMS with any email addresses that signed up on your Launchrock landing page
+This script sends an SMS containing any email addresses that signed up on your Launchrock landing page.

 To run:
  1. git clone https://github.com/dhruvkar/launchrock-notifications.git